Rate this article 4.90909090909090951 based on 11 reviews

 As far as the name of the company is regarded, it can be formed in any language that uses the Latin alphabet.
 A translation in the Swiss languages might be however needed for the company registration in Switzerlandso that the authorities know it is not a forbidden or bad word.

 What are the characteristics of the Swiss business environment?

-Investors who want to open a GmbH in Switzerland or another legal entity, must know that the country is characterized by a large number of multinational corporations.
+Investors who want to open a GmbH in Switzerland in 2021 or another legal entity, must know that the country is characterized by a large number of multinational corporations.
 The business environment in Switzerland is, however, mainly driven by Swiss incorporated businesses, but multinationals operating here are responsible for a large share of the Swiss employment market.
 Investors should know the following:

 • multinationals in Switzerland employ one in four people representing the Swiss workforce;